heinerigel/romy_website/content/pages/events.md

 Slug: events
 Authors: Heiner Igel

+#### <small>March 2020</small> Meeting of the German Geophysical Society, Munich
+Munich Geophysics is organizing the DGG Meeting March 22-26, 2020.
+One of the featured topics is the role of observatories and new instrumentation.
+<br></br>

+#### <small>February 2020</small> 10th Skience Winter School, Sudelfeld
+The 10th Skience Winter School will be held in Sudelfeld Feb 16-21, 2020 focusing on inverse problems, also including multi-component ground motion observations.
+More info at [Skience](http://www.skience.de).
+<br></br>

+#### <small>December 2019</small> AGU Fall Meeting, San Francisco
+Another special session on translation, rotation, and strain is scheduled to take place at the 100th AGU fall Meeting in 2019, Dec 9-13.
+More info at [AGU](http://www.agu.org).
+<br></br>

+#### <small>November 2019</small> Active 6C experiment, Munich
+Between 18-22 November 2019 we organize an active experiment to test fibre-optic gyros and other rotation sensors as well as DAS (distributed acoustic sensing) systems in a unique experiment.
+Rotation and strain sensors will be placed in the vicinity of the ROMY ring laser and combined with a geophone array.
+As sources we will use a vibrator truck and small explosive sources.
+F. Bernauer leads the efforts with co-organizers ETH Zürich (A. Fichtner, C. Schmelzbach), BGR Hannover (S. Donner), Univ.
+Potsdam (E. Eibl), and Univ.
+Freiberg (S. Buske).
+<br></br>

 #### <small>September 2019</small> IWGoRS Meeting, Taiwan
 In 2019 the [International Working Group on Rotational Seismology](http://www.rotational-seismology.org) will meet for their 5th workshop in Sun Moon Lake, Taiwan.
 The workshop is c-organized with the Academia Sinica at Taipei.
+<br></br>

+#### <small>September 2019</small> Invited Talks in Petropavlovsk, Kamchatka
+J. Wassermann and H. Igel are both invited to give talks at a volcano seismology Meeting organized by Prof. N. Shapiro (IPG Paris) in Petropavlovsk September 9-10, 2019, followed by a 3 day field trip to the volcanic area.
 <br></br>

 #### <small>April 2019</small> ROMY at EGU 2019